landesbergn/rhymer/README.md

 #> [1] "door hinge"
 ```

 Feeling down?
-How about this word cloud of words with similar meaning to "happy":
+How about this cloud of words with similar meaning to *happy*:

 ``` r
 word_data <- get_means_like("happy", return_type = "df")